Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 pairElement("GCG");
 ```

-## 5. Using Split, ForEach and Switch
+## 5. Using Split, ForEach, and Switch

 In this solution will take help of ```split()```, ```forEach()```, and ```switch```. we have already discussed ```split()``` in another solution above.
 Let talk a bit about the remaining two: